-Customer Services > Small Wind Generators
+Customer Services > Small Wind/Solar Generators

-Currently there is a lot of public interest in using the wind to power home and farm generators.
+Currently there is a lot of public interest in using the wind or solar to power home and farm generators.
 The Northeast Nebraska PPD has prepared the following documents to help customers decide if investing in wind power is feasible.

 The documents below are the most current versions revised to comply with all Federal Regulations.
-It is the intent of the NeNPPD to comply with all applicable regulations governing the interconnection of wind generators and the payment for any energy produced.
+It is the intent of the NeNPPD to comply with all applicable regulations governing the interconnection of wind or solar generators and the payment for any energy produced.

 - Project Intercon